-La Candelaria – Taking you back 480 Years
+La Candelaria – Taking you back over 480 Years

-Note: Please click on an image of your choice to enlarge the image, and then click on the arrow symbol to either the left or right of the image, to browse through the photographs.
-If you click on the ‘I’ below the image, you will see a description on your screen.
+Note: Please click on any thumbnail of your choice to enlarge the image, and then click on the arrow symbol to either the left or right of the screen, to browse through the photographs.
+If you click on the ‘I’ below the image, you will see a description of the image on your screen.
 Click on the ‘I’ again to view only the photo.
 If you would like to see more of my work in the District Please do cick this hyperlink: La Candelaria